Quantifying the ROI of AI: Why You're Measuring the Wrong Things

 The Switch

 None of this means efficiency metrics are wrong.
-It means they're wrong for exploration.
-They're Transformation A metrics applied to Transformation B work.
+It means they're wrong for transformation.
+They're the metrics of optimization applied to the work of transformation.

-At some point, exploratory work must transition to exploitation.
+At some point, transformation work must give way to optimization.
 You discover a real opportunity, validate the business model, and shift into scaling mode.
 That's when traditional metrics become appropriate.
 You're no longer discovering.
 You're executing.

 The leader's job is knowing when to make the switch.